Print the legend

 As for the lady, well, that was Maureen O’Hara.
 Now I will not disguise the fact that I am no O’Hara fan, and indeed have been rather slighting of her in other posts.
 I dislike her parts in the Ford/Wayne movies and find her unsympathetic and rather overweening.
 Still, she is much better in Buffalo Bill, partly, I think, because she was younger and did not try to boss the picture around so much.
 Charles Laughton, entranced by her beautiful eyes, had only discovered her in 1939 (The Hunchback of Notre Dame) and the same year Hitchcock put her in Jamaica Inn.
 John Ford used her for the first time of many in 1942 in How Green Was My Valley.
 So she was already a big star but she was still quite fresh and restrained.
 And Buffalo Bill was her first Western.
 I would even go so far as to say she is good in it.
 Mind, she plays Louisa as a posh dame from the East (she was in fact born on a farm in Missouri) and also rather more long-suffering, loyal and loving than appears to have been the historical case.
 In historical fact, of course, she had a great deal to put up with but as I said above, the 1944 Buffalo Bill and historical fact are not exactly bedfellows.

 A smaller part is taken by Linda Darnell as a very unconvincing and over-made-up Indian maiden in love with Bill and jealous of Louisa.
 Darnell was big box-office: she had starred alongside Tyrone Power in the 1940 Zorro and in the Brigham Young biopic the same year.
-I remember her most for her Chihuahua in My Darling Clementine.
-She was never very good in Westerns though and soon descended into TV work.
+I remember her most for her Chihuahua in My Darling Clementine, when she verged on the ridiculous.
+She was rarely good in Westerns (I make an exception for Two Flags West and she wasn't too bad in Dakota Incident) and soon descended into TV work.

 Then there’s Thomas Mitchell as that scoundrel Ned Buntline, spouting temperance while gulping down slugs of liquor.
 Of course Mitchell made rather a thing of playing a drinker – one thinks particularly of Stagecoach.
 He was a hopeless Pat Garrett in The Outlaw but then it was an utterly lousy film.
 But he’s very good indeed in Buffalo Bill.